-- 2. Charges.
-The 2019 Clean Water and Storm Protection Fee shall continue to be charged to each parcel within the City to contribute to the costs of the City's Clean Water and Storm Protection Program.
-The Fee charged to each parcel will not be increased for Fiscal Year 2020-2021. - 3.
+- 2. Charge.
+The storm drain fee shall continue to be charged to each parcel within the City, unless exempt, to contribute to the costs of the City's federal and state requirements for Nonpoint Source Control and a Stormwater Management Program. - 3.
 Use of Revenue.
-The revenue derived from said Fee shall be used in connection with implementing and enforcing Chapters 3.38 of the Cupertino Municipal Code titled "Clean Water and Storm Protection Fee" and Chapter 9.18 titled "Stormwater Pollution Prevention and Watershed Protection." - 4.
+The revenue derived from said fee shall be used in connection with implementing and enforcing Chapters 3.36 of the Cupertino Municipal Code titled "Storm Drainage Service Charge" and Chapter 9.18 titled "Stormwater Pollution Prevention and Watershed Protection." - 4.
 Schedule of Charges. - a.
 Annual fees for each category of property will be assessed and collected as follows: